-What does it really cost to own a vehicle?
 What is your largest expense each month, besides housing?
 If you said your vehicle you would be right.
-Many people don’t realize how much their vehicle is costing them, they don’t really think about it until faced with a large repair.
-Then when the large repair can’t be avoided anymore it creates a crisis.
-If you haven’t planned for the repair it can throw all the plans you had for the month’s budget into chaos.
+Many people don’t realize how much their vehicle is costing them.
+They don’t really think about it until faced with a large repair.
+If that large repair can’t be avoided it may create a crisis.
+If you haven’t planned for the repair, it can throw all the plans you had for the month’s budget into chaos.

 Gas: This is the most consistent cost and the one that most people think of first in relation to their vehicle cost.
 It is about 24% of your vehicle expenses so definitely worth keeping an eye on! (thinkinsure.ca) Calculate cost of gas: Fuel efficiency of vehicle, how many kms you travel every month and the cost of gas.
 Average driver covers 20,000 kns every year.
 Average cost of gas can be found on gas buddy.
-Licensing and Registration Fees :This isn’t a large cost but if not paid can cost you a lot!
+Liscensing and Registration:This isn’t a large cost but if not paid can cost you a lot!
 The decision of our government to stop sending paper reminders may have saved them money but is costing Albertans.
 Go to https://www.e-registry.ca/ to sign up for an electronic reminder.
 The cost of missing the deadline can be as high as $310.00.

 There are a variety of ways to track your spending.
 Pen and paper, online tools like everydollar.com or this worksheet from Credit Counselling Society. (https://www.mymoneycoach.ca/_Library/docs/Expense_Tracker.pdf)